 “He will bring me out to the light; I shall look upon his vindication.”
 This misery that I now feel because of my failure, I will bear as long as my dear God ordains.
 And this I know for sure — as sure as Jesus Christ, the Son of God, is my punishment and my righteousness — God will bring me out to the light, and I will look upon his righteousness, my Lord and my God.

-O my brothers and sisters, when you learn to deal with the guilt of sexual failure with this kind brokenhearted boldness, this kind of theology, this kind of justification by faith, this kind substitutionary atonement, this kind of gutsy guilt, this kind of unshakable position that you have in the crucified, risen, invincible king Jesus Christ — when you learn to deal with the guilt of sexual failure this way, you will fall less often.
-Because Christ will become increasingly precious to you.
+My brothers and sisters, when you learn to deal with the guilt of sexual failure with this kind brokenhearted boldness, this kind of theology, this kind of justification by faith, this kind substitutionary atonement, this kind of gutsy guilt, this kind of unshakable position that you have in the crucified, risen, invincible king Jesus Christ — when you learn to deal with the guilt of sexual failure this way, you will fall less often, because Christ will become increasingly precious to you.

 And best of all, Satan will not be able to destroy your dream of a life of radical obedience to Christ.
 George Verwer will not have preached in vain.
 I will not have written my “Missions and Masturbation” article in vain, I will not have come to Atlanta in vain, and the Passion movement will not exist in vain because by this Christ-exalting gutsy guilt thousands of you — thousands of you — will give your lives to spread a passion for the supremacy of God in all things for the joy of all peoples through Jesus Christ.
 Lord, may it be so.